cristianbote/goober/README.md

 # Comparison and tradeoffs

-In this section I would like to describe as objectively as I can the comparision between the two most known css-in-js packages: styled-component and emotion.
-The latest versions to date.
+In this section I would like to compare goober, as objectively as I can, with the latest versions of two most well known css-in-js packages: styled-components and emotion.

-I would use the follwing markers to reflect the state of each point:
+I've used the following markers to reflect the state of each feature:

 -   ✅ Supported
 -   🟡 Partially supported